Coast Salish peoples

 The Coast Salish peoples are a group of ethnically and linguistically related Indigenous peoples of the Pacific Northwest Coast, living in the Canadian province of British Columbia and the U.S. states of Washington and Oregon.
 They speak the Coast Salish languages and Tsamosan languages.

 The Coast Salish are a large, loose grouping of many nations with numerous distinct cultures and languages.
 Territory claimed by Coast Salish peoples span from the northern limit of the Salish Sea on the inside of Vancouver Island and covers most of southern Vancouver Island, all of the Lower Mainland and most of Puget Sound and the Olympic Peninsula (except for territories of the Chemakum people).
 Their traditional territories coincide with modern major metropolitan areas, namely Victoria, Vancouver, and Seattle.
 The Tillamook or Nehalem around Tillamook, Oregon are the southernmost of the Coast Salish peoples.

-Coast Salish cultures differ considerably from those of their northern neighbours.
+Coast Salish cultures differ considerably from those of their northern neighbors.
 They have a patrilineal and matrilineal kinship system, with inheritance and descent passed through the male and female line.
 According to a 2012 estimate, the population of Coast Salish numbers at least 56,590 people, made of 28,406 Status Indians registered to Coast Salish bands in British Columbia, and 28,284 enrolled members of federally recognized tribes of Coast Salish in Washington State.